mantaskazlauskas/Onion-Architecture/README.md

 After cloning build the solution restore nuget, change connection string of db and you are good to go.

-Everithing was done according to this article: https://www.codewithmukesh.com/blog/onion-architecture-in-aspnet-core/
+Everything was done according to this article: https://www.codewithmukesh.com/blog/onion-architecture-in-aspnet-core/